stsievert/salmon/docs/source/getting-started.rst

 2. Upload of a YAML file describing experiment, and ZIP file for the targets.
 3. Upload of a database dump from Salmon.

+Through the documentation, the YAML file for initialization will be referred to as ``init.yaml``.

 "YAML files" must obey a standard; see for a (human-readable) description of the specification https://learnxinyminutes.com/docs/yaml/.
 To see if your YAML is valid, go to https://yamlchecker.com/.